bucknell-hci-2019/bucknell-hci-2019.github.io/designs/visual_assn.md

 ### Building your Website Prototype
 Now that you have your UI organization nailed down + a style guide... create your mobile website.
 To create an interactive prototype, we're going to using [invision](https://www.invisionapp.com/) - a prototyping, collaboration, & workflow platform.
 I have worked with the company to secure free accounts for you that will remain active until 6 months after you graduate.
 Please refer to our Slack group where I post the code you need to activate your free account.
 It might be a good idea to start with a tutorial.

-Invision is fantastic, but it isn't magic.
-You're still going to need to create the visuals yourself.
-While applications like Adobe Photoshop are likely among the most powerful tools you can use to generate screen mock-ups, I've even used tools as simple as PowerPoint before.
+Invision is fantastic, but it isn't magic. _You're still going to need to create the visuals yourself._ While applications like Adobe Photoshop are likely among the most powerful tools you can use to generate screen mock-ups, I've even used tools as simple as PowerPoint before.
 Don't let the technology get in the way of your design.
 Try to use whatever tools in which you can be most effective.

-_Note: While I suggest Invision here, you may use other products as well.
+_Note: While I suggest Invision, you may use other products as well.
 They key feature is that you can generate a link that allows you to share and demo your prototype_

-**Output:** The redesigned homepage of your website on invision.
+**Output:** The redesigned homepage of your website.
 There should be 3-4 other web pages that are linked on off the homepage that you have also redesigned.

 ## Deliverables
-- **Demo Day (2/07):** You should have an invision link handy and ready for you to present in class on the day of your demo.
+- **Demo Day (2/07):** You should have an accessible link handy and ready for you to present in class on the day of your demo.
 Your classmate will critique your work (using the _I like, I wish, What if_ framework) and also try to guess your target demographic... despite having no previous knowledge.
 - **Delivery Day (2/12):** The output from this assignment should be the [design document](../docs/designdocs.html).
 Post the link to your post on this [assignment's page on our wiki](https://gitlab.bucknell.edu/bucknell-hci/bucknell-hci-fa2017/wikis/design-for-others).
 As with all design documents, it should include evidence of your design process. **You do NOT need to create a demo video for this design module.** For this assignment, I would expect a _minimum_ of the following:
   - pictures of your various sketches
   - a picture of your moodboard